Blood Circus (film): Release

 After spending two years editing the film, Rigatuso could not find a distributor for the Blood Circus; he ended up renting several theaters in the Baltimore area to show his film.
 It was shown for only a week, and took in far less than it cost to produce.
 The film was never shown to the public after it ended its initial run, and the original copy was believed to have been lost.
 Clips of Blood Circus can still be seen in portions of "Santo Gold" infomercials circulating on the Internet.

 "Scream bags" were also provided to moviegoers as a promotional tie-in.
 The bags had a long poem about Blood Circus on each side, as well as a coupon for a free diamond ring from Rigatuso's "Santo Gold" infomercials.

-In 2008, Santo Gold claimed that the 35mm negatives of Blood Circus had finally been found, and that producers were being sought for its release.
+In 2008, Santo Gold claimed that the 35mm negatives of Blood Circus had at last been found, and that producers were being sought for its release.